1992 Indonesian legislative election

 The PDI eventually complied, and signed the election results.
 First at the provincial level and then at the national level.
 There were some controversies, for example, PDI's Jakarta chairman refused to sign the election results, and stormed off.
 Though he would eventually sign it after private consultations with general Kentot Harsono.
 Eventually all 27 provincial branches of the PNI had signed the election results, with Suryadi signing the national election results, and downplaying fraud allegations that the PDI had brought up.[28][29]

-Following the legislative election, indirect presidential elections would be held in the People's Consultative Assembly, the national legislature, with the elected members from the legislative branch voting for both the president and vice president.
-The election saw incumbent president Suharto being easily re-elected to a sixth term, with general Try Sutrisno being elected vice president.
-Try's nomination as vice president was contentious, as he was nominated by the Indonesian National Armed Forces (ABRI), without the prior consent of Suharto, then vice president Sudharmono, and Try Sutrisno himself.
-The nomination of Sutrisno was quickly approved by the opposition parties, and shocked by the sudden decision of the armed forces deputies to nominate their candidate without having to wait for the president to nominate his choice for the office, Suharto backed down from any move to restrain them.
+Following the legislative election, the People's Consultative Assembly (MPR), the legislative branch of Indonesia, met from 10 to 11 March 1993 to elect both the president and vice president of the country for the 1993–1998 term.
+On 10 March, Suharto was re-elected president unanimously to a sixth term.
+Try Sutrisno, an army general, was subsequently elected vice president on the next day.
+Try Sutrisno's nomination as vice president was contentious, as he was nominated by the Indonesian National Armed Forces (ABRI), without the prior consent of Suharto, then vice president Sudharmono, and Try Sutrisno himself.
+The nomination of Try Sutrisno was quickly approved by the opposition parties.
+Suharto, shocked by the sudden decision of the armed forces deputies to nominate their own candidate without waiting for him to nominate his own choice for the office, backed down from any move to restrain them.
+Try Sutrisno's election as vice president was thus considered as a fait accompli.

 See also